magento/devdocs/vagrant/README.md

 ## Regenerate the site

 If you made any changes in devdocs project, you can stop Jekyll and run it again to regenerate the `_site` and preview them in HTML.
-Automatic regeneration doesn't work on VM.
+Automatic regeneration doesn't work in the VM.

 ## Useful CLI scripts and commands